Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 You also gain the following benefits:

 ***Masterful Aim.*** As a Bonus Action you can focus your spirit to increase your accuracy.
 For the next Wuxia Weapon attack roll you make before the start of your next turn, you can treat a d20 roll of 7 or lower as an 8.
-You can spend 2 Focus Point to instead treat that d20 roll of 9 or lower as a 10.
+You can spend 2 :class-phb24-monk: **Focus Point** to instead treat that d20 roll of 9 or lower as a 10.

 ***Masterful Parry.*** While you are wielding a melee Wuxia Weapon and a creature you can see hits you with a melee attack, you can take a :rsc-r: Reaction to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack.
-If the Attack misses, you can spend 2 Focus Point to make a melee attack against the creature that attacks you as part of the same Reaction.
+If the Attack misses, you can spend 2 :class-phb24-monk: **Focus Point** to make a melee attack against the creature that attacks you as part of the same Reaction.

 ### Level 6: One with the Steel

 Your focus empowers your Wuxia weapons, granting you the following benefits.

-***Deft Strike.*** Once per turn, when you hit a creature with a Wuxia weapon, you can spend 1 Focus Point to deal additional damage equal to a roll of your Martial Arts die.
+***Deft Strike.*** Once per turn, when you hit a creature with a Wuxia weapon, you can spend 1 :class-phb24-monk: **Focus Point** to deal additional damage equal to a roll of your Martial Arts die.

 ***Magic Wuxia Weapons.*** When you attack with a Wuxia weapon, you can choose to deal the weapon's damage type or Force damage.